stackdio/stackdio/docs/quickstart.rst

     workon stackdio  # Activate the virtualenv
     pip install https://github.com/stackdio/stackdio/releases/download/0.7.0a4/stackdio_server-0.7.0a4-py2-none-any.whl

-If you'd rather have the most up to date code, you can install from our develop branch:
+If you'd rather have the most up to date code, you can install from our repository instead:

 .. code:: bash